interop-tokyo-shownet/shownet-icons/README.md

 <img width="1250" alt="shownet-icons-example" src="https://github.com/interop-tokyo-shownet/shownet-icons-test/assets/184632/f5453688-2368-43bc-b21d-3fb11e80030d">

-ShowNet Icons cover varied network devices, for example, routers, switches, servers, storages, firewalls, vpn gateways, wireless APs, testers, dwdm, roadm, tap, clouds, lines of different widths representing link speeds, stacks,, and more!!
+ShowNet Icons cover varied network devices, for example, router, switch, server, storage, firewall, vpn gateway, wireless AP, tester, dwdm, roadm, tap, cloud, lines of different widths representing link speeds,, and more!!

 All the icons are designed and developed by the Artist (Ekaki-san in Japanese, a.k.a pero-san) in ShowNet NOC Team.